silvercircle/silvercircle.github.io/_got-theories/jaime/got-theories-jaime.md

 <div class="floatbox right" style="width: 40%;margin-top:0;" markdown="1">
 >Jaime's moral stance is far less fucked up than his sister's.
 He is like a troubled Jedi Knight
 >who has fallen to the dark side, but there is still hope; he is not completely lost yet.
+But this can lead to more than interesting cases of utterly broken and defective idiotic cases of bullshittery.
+So what can we say is easily the problem of more interesting idiots and likewise dumb actions that we do not find very amusing after all. the problem is not really
 {: .fancy}
 </div>
 Jaime Lannister is one of my favorite characters next to Arya, The Hound, Cersei and Brienne.
 This